g0rzki/g0rzki/README.md

 - Learn more about backend development and system design
 - Land a solid internship or junior role in web/backend development

+### 📌 Interests
+- 🧠 Interested in enterprise-grade systems and business software like SAP.
+- 📊 I’m open to exploring ERP development, data processing, and large-scale system logic.
+- 🚀 Looking forward to working in environments where software meets real business needs.

 ### 📫 Contact
 - [LinkedIn](https://linkedin.com/in/pgorzkiewicz)
 - [GitHub Projects](https://github.com/g0rzki?tab=repositories)